 Why do we snore and what are the causes of snoring?
 Snoring is the nightmare for all who listen to the loud sawing of their partners all night.
 It is the regular theme of social evenings and the frequent source of jokes.
-Above all, it is the cause of irritability, morning fatigue, and problems that are connected to snoring.
+Above all, it is the reason for irritability, morning fatigue, and problems that are connected to this condition.

 Snoring is a specific sound that arises in the throat during sleep.
-If snoring is quiet, it can be even pleasant, but if it is too loud it can be a terrible scourge.
-The annoying noise of snoring is the reason for the conflict between the spouses, can be a reason for the separate bedrooms, and even for the divorce.
+If it is quiet, it can be even pleasant, but if it is too loud it can be a terrible scourge.
+The annoying noise of it is the reason for the conflict between the spouses, can be a reason for the separate bedrooms, and even for the divorce.

-It is not something that we should neglect.
+It is not something that you should neglect.
 The person who snores suffers much more from the loved ones because his breathing is hindered during sleep.
-The cause of snoring is a respiratory tract that is hindered and causes difficulty to breathe.
+Its cause is a respiratory tract that is hindered and causes difficulty to breathe.
 Snoring is only a sign (symptom) that warns to this condition.

 Now you will see which are the most common snoring causes among people.

 Snoring occurs due to the flapping of the soft palate.
 This can also be seen through the mouth of the snorer, as most are snoring with the open mouths.
 But it is not entirely clear why the soft palates flap.

 Research showed that the cause is the narrow passage that is created by the soft palate.
 The soft palate becomes loose and therefore longer, so the tongue hangs far behind the root of the tongue.
 This is usually the case of ageing, obesity (a narrow throat), increased tonsils and syringes (especially in children).